whatnothing1/Flask_PWA_Programming_For_The_Web_Task_Template/docs/README.md

       ```

 > [!TIP]
-> Alternatively you can fork the [template repository](https://github.com/TempeHS/Flask_PWA_Programming_For_The_Web_Task_Template) to your own GitHub account and open it in a Codespace in which all dependencis and extensions will be automatically installed.
+> Alternatively you can fork the [template repository](https://github.com/TempeHS/Flask_PWA_Programming_For_The_Web_Task_Template) to your own GitHub account and open it in a Codespace in which all dependences and extensions will be automatically installed.

-1. Install necessary depenencies.
+2. Install necessary depenencies.

 ```bash
     pip install sqlite
     pip install flask
 ```

-2. Install the necessary extensions for this tutorial.
+3. Install the necessary extensions for this tutorial.

 | Required Extensions | Suggested Python Extensions |
 | ------ | ------ |